Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/316-sdcard-reader.md

 **Test description**

-This test aims to verify that the SD Card reader is initialized correctly and can be used from the operating system
+This test aims to verify that the SD Card reader is initialized correctly and can be used from the operating system.

 **Test configuration data**